-The Company computes basic net loss per share by dividing net loss attributable to common stockholders by the weighted-average number of shares of common stock outstanding during the period.
+The Company computes basic net loss per share by dividing net loss applicable to common stockholders by the weighted-average number of shares of common stock outstanding during the period.
 The Company computes diluted net loss per share after giving consideration to the dilutive effect of stock options that are outstanding during the period, except where such non-participating securities would be anti-dilutive.
 The Company's JSOP awards, prior to exercise, are considered treasury shares by the Company and thus do not impact the Company's net loss per share calculation.
-As of December 31, 2016 and 2015, there were 323,885 JSOP awards issued.
+As of December 31, 2017 and 2016, there were approximately 0.3 million JSOP awards issued.

-Basic and diluted net loss per share are the same for the years ended December 31, 2016 and 2015 as the Company was in a net loss position.
-Potentially dilutive non-participating securities have not been included in the calculations of diluted net loss per share, as their inclusion would be anti-dilutive.
-As of December 31, 2016 and 2015, approximately 1.7 million and 0.36 million potentially dilutive securities were deemed anti-dilutive.
+For the years ended December 31, 2017 and 2016, basic and diluted net loss per share are the same for each year due to the Company's net loss position.
+Potentially dilutive, non-participating securities have not been included in the calculations of diluted net loss per share, as their inclusion would be anti-dilutive.
+As of December 31, 2017 and 2016, approximately 0.6 million and 1.7 million potentially dilutive securities, respectively, were deemed anti-dilutive.